Free Trial

 What is A SPAC II Acquisition's current short interest?

-Short interest is the volume of A SPAC II Acquisition shares that have been sold short but have not yet been closed out or covered.
-As of June 15th, investors have sold 6,000 shares of ASCBR short.
+Short interest is the volume of A SPAC II Acquisition shares that have been sold short but have not yet been covered or closed out.
+As of June 15th, traders have sold 6,000 shares of ASCBR short.
 Learn More on A SPAC II Acquisition's current short interest.

 Is A SPAC II Acquisition's short interest increasing or decreasing?